Early Origins of the Walldront family

 Walldront has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations

 in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Walldront family (pre 1700)

 Distinguished members of the family include Sir John Walrond of Wiltshire; Major Richard Waldron (Waldern, Walderne) (1615-1689), English settler and magistrate to colonial Dover, New Hampshire

 from Alcester, Warwickshire

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Walldront Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Walldront Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Walldront family to Ireland